 Encourage children to be generous, and show them how to give to those who are less fortunate.
 This is important.
 We shouldn’t hide the truth of poverty and suffering from children.
 Instead, we can take them to homeless shelters or soup kitchens and teach them how to give correctly with great respect.
 We can demonstrate how to treat everybody with kindness and with love.

 Once children end their teens and enter their twenties, we can give them the opportunity to go to Dharma centers or to attend meditation retreats.
-Again, we shouldn’t push too hard — just one or two days is enough to give them a taste.
+Again, we shouldn’t push them too hard — but allow them the opportunity to explore.
+Often if they spend just one or two days at a center it is enough to give them a taste.
 And encourage them to go to centers where there are other young people around.
-It is much more welcoming if they meet people their own age.
+It is much more welcoming if they meet people their own age who are interested in the dharma and in following a spiritual path.